What Disease is Caused by Vitamin B6 Deficiency?

 What Causes Vitamin B6 Deficiency?

 Vitamin B6 is a water-soluble vitamin that is present in almost every food, including fish, meats, nuts, grains, beans, vegetables and fruits.
-In this scenario, dietary deficiency is relatively rare but possible.
+In this scenario, dietary vitamin B6 deficiency is uncommon in individuals with a balanced diet but can occur in people with poor nutrition, alcoholism, or increased physiological needs.
 Other factors that cause deficiency in vitamin B6 include:

 • Intake of foods that lack a sufficient amount of vitamin B6.